LABI Logo Get Involved

 Jury Trial Threshold: Defend a citizen’s right to a civil jury trial by protecting the 2020 reform lowering the monetary threshold of $10,000 and support the requirement that all elements of an award, including attorney fees, penalties, costs and interest, be included in the existing, or any lower, judicial threshold.

-Lawsuit Lending: Support legislation that would provide for reasonable consumer protections in consumer lawsuit loan transactions, including a limit on the maximum loan finance charges allowed in consumer lawsuit loan transactions.
+Lawsuit Lending: Support legislation that would provide for reasonable consumer protections in consumer lawsuit loan transactions and/or living expense loans, including a limit on the maximum loan finance charges allowed in consumer lawsuit loan transactions, and a maximum loan amount that may be provided by an attorney to their client for living expenses throughout the course of ongoing litigation.
 Oppose any legislation or other actions which would weaken such consumer protections.

-Legacy Lawsuit Reform: Support legislation that sets forth appropriate damages in lawsuits related to oil field remediation.
+Legacy Lawsuit Reform: Support legislation that regulates appropriate damages in lawsuits related to oil field remediation.

-Piercing the Corporate Veil: Support legislation that prohibits the application of the single business enterprise theory to extend liability beyond a separate entity.
+Piercing the Corporate Veil: Support legislation that prohibits the application of the single business enterprise theory to extend liability beyond a single entity that is proven to be obligated to a plaintiff

 Prescription: Oppose efforts to lengthen the time frame in which lawsuits can be filed.
 Support legislation to re-establish, expand and strengthen prescription and other traditional defenses.